 What Is A Niche Website?
-And How Can You Create One?
+And How Do You Make Money With One?

 If you stumbled across this post, then the chances are that you have already heard of a niche website and you are considering creating one.